sachin87/autotab-rails/README.md

 ## Limitations

-The jquery-autotab does not working on iphone.[READ MORE](https://github.com/Mathachew/jquery-autotab/issues/45)
+The jquery-autotab does not works on iphone.[READ MORE](https://github.com/Mathachew/jquery-autotab/issues/45)

 ## Gem maintenance